dreywandowski/interactive_resume/contact/README.md

 ## Preview

-This is the interactive resume page which takes your response and outputs it to you in the browser.
+This is the interactive resume page which takes your response, saves it as a json file and outputs the results to you in the browser.